tetsuo/mailroom/README.md

 ### Sender

-The `sender` processes these lines, **groups destinations** by action type, and **delivers templated bulk emails** via AWS SES.
-Simply pipe two processes together, and watch the emails take flight:
+The `sender` processes batches from the `listener`, groups recipients by action type, and sends templated bulk emails through AWS SES.

 ```sh
 ./listener | ./sender